sendgrid/docs/content/docs/for-developers/partners/magento.md

     ![]({{root_url}}/images/magento_3.jpg)

 3. Emails are automatically tracked and tagged to provide you deliverability and engagement statistics viewable from the **SendGrid Dashboard**.
-You can also add other [categories]({{root_url}}/User_Guide/Statistics/categories.html) for your emails in the field Categories.
-3. Emails are automatically tracked and tagged to provide you deliverability and engagement statistics viewable from the **SendGrid Dashboard**.
 You can also add other [categories]({{root_url}}help-support/analytics-and-reporting/categories/) for your emails in the field Categories.

     ![]({{root_url}}/images/magento_4.png)